 Naturally, you are very motivated at the beginning and want to reach your goal as fast as possible.
 So what happens?
-You start off too fast and overexertion, side aches and pain are the price you pay.
-Your body needs time to warm up.
+You start off too fast and overexertion, side stitches, and pain are the price you pay for overdoing it.
+Your body needs time to get used to running.
 Therefore, run the first kilometer at a moderate pace, i.e. where you can easily hold a conversation.
 That way you won’t burn yourself out on your long runs.

 2. Add variety to your running workouts

 If you always run the same loop at the same pace, at some point you will plateau and stop making progress.
 Break out of your comfort zone and mix up your workout routine!
 You can challenge your body in new ways with a variety of running workouts like interval and tempo runs, hill sprints or running on different surfaces.

 Also, how about doing some cross training with strength training or other endurance sports?

 Your rest days are just as important as running regularly.
 Make sure to get plenty of recovery.
 You don’t want to be tired and exhausted, especially when you are just starting a new training plan, otherwise you will get demotivated quickly.

 1. Eat a big meal before your workout

 You order a big cheeseburger and fries although you have an afternoon run planned?
 This is definitely the wrong food choice and will slow you down during your training.
 You won’t be setting a new personal best on that day!
 Fatty, high-fiber and spicy foods are all a bad idea before running.
 A high-carb snack like a small bowl of oatmeal or a banana gives you the power you need without weighing you down.
 Also, make sure to leave plenty of time between when you eat and when you start your run.

 2. Hit the road without warming up